zxunn/scHetG/README.md

 The reproducibility file provides the experimental reproduction process, including ablation, comparison_methods, integration_common_genes(datasets with common genes between batches), integration_distinct_genes(dataset with distinct genes between batches). scHetG is implemented in Python 3.9.
 Below we describe how to integrate datasets with common genes:

-1. Dataset preparation
+1.Dataset preparation
-The dataset storage format is annadata, including adata.obs['batch'].
+The dataset storage format is annadata ```adata```, including adata.obs['batch'].
 Note that the batch tag needs to be changed to ‘batch1, batch2, batch3, batch4,....’.
 Similarly for sequential form starting from 1.

 2.Preprocessing
   ```